jedisct1/libsodium-doc/libsodium_users/README.md

 - [ZeroMQ](http://zeromq.org/): Connect your code in any language, on any platform.

 # Companies using libsodium
-Some companies using Libsodium, possibly in non-opensource products.
+Some companies using libsodium, possibly in non-opensource products.
 Send a [pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md) to add yours to that list.

 - [Bearch Inc.](http://www.getbearch.com/)
 - [Digital Ocean](https://www.digitalocean.com/)